alastairpatrick/qos/README.md

 subroutines provided by GCC instead of those in the boot ROM.
 Less imposing approaches might be provided in the future.

-Additionally, the functions below are available in thread and have lower overhead than the / and % operators.
+Additionally, the functions below are available in thread mode and have lower overhead than the / and % operators.

 ```c
 int32_t qos_div(int32_t dividend, int32_t divisor);